qazi-ejaz/Private-Blockchain/README.md

     - Blockchain Identity
     - Proof of Existance

-Are some of the most important components in the Blockchain Framework that you will need to describe and also why not?
-Implement too.

-In this project you will have a boilerplate code with a REST Api already setup to expose some of the functionalities you will implement in your private blockchain.

-## What problem will you solve implementing this private Blockchain application?
+## What problem is solved through the implementation of this private Blockchain application?

-Your employer is trying to make a test of concept on how a Blockchain application can be implemented in his company.
+An employer is trying to make a test of concept on how a Blockchain application can be implemented in his company.
 He is an astronomy fans and he spend most of his free time on searching stars in the sky, that's why he would like to create a test application that will allows him to register stars, and also some others of his friends can register stars too but making sure the application know who owned each star.